sap-tutorials/Tutorials/tutorials/hana-dbx-query/hana-dbx-query.md

     ![Open Keyboard Shortcuts Settings](KeyboardShortcutsSettings.png)

 4. A SQL console can be toggled to enter full-screen mode.
-Double-click on a SQL console tab to enter this mode.
+Double-click a SQL console tab to enter this mode.

     ![Full Screen](FullScreen.png)

-    To exit full screen, double-click on the SQL console tab again.
+    To exit full screen, double-click the SQL console tab again.

 5. When the Run button is pressed with a portion of the statements selected, only the selected statements are run.
 In the example below, only the SELECT statement was run.